-If you’re looking for impetus to give it a try, just consider the state of the world in 2020.
-If you’ve been able to keep your job following the COVID-19 outbreak, you’ve been very fortunate, but stability is still far from guaranteed.
+If you’re looking for impetus to give it a try, just consider the current state of the world.
+If you’ve been able to keep your job following the COVID-19 pandemic, you’ve been very fortunate, but stability is still far from guaranteed.
 Do you really want to rely on conventional employment as your sole source of income?
 Diversification of revenue is vital for safety.

 And given how much free time people have had due to the absence of commuting and the inability to engage in conventional social activities, the past months have seen the cultivation of many new passions and the resurgence of many more.
 You’ve probably put a fair amount of time into some kind of hobby — and if it can be monetized, then it might as well be.

 In this article, then, we’re going to look at six core tips for monetizing your passion in the midst of all this worldwide drama.